bokeh/bokeh/sphinx/source/docs/first_steps.rst

         pip install bokeh

-More detailed installation instructions are available in the :ref:`installation` section.
+For more detailed information on installing and potential problems you might encounter, go to the :ref:`installation` section.

 .. _`first_steps_overview`:

 First steps guides
 ------------------

-(placeholders)
+(placeholders - add thubnails!)

 .. panels::
     :container: container-fluid pb-3